MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Arrays.md

 > The syntax requires the usage of curly brackets; parenthesis are optional

 The following example shows how to select all odd numbers from the array.

+Please note this method was added in PowerShell v4 and is not available in versions below this.
+For prior versions please use the Pipelining method to the Where-Object Cmdlet

 ```powershell
 @(0..9).Where{ $_ % 2 }